 - Fast & Furious – Supercharged

 Note: When we visited last year, some of the rides closed up to two hours prior to event close.
-For example, the night we attended, the park closed at 1 a.m. and we noticed both Fast & Furious and TRANSFORMERS were closed for the night at 11 p.m.
+For example, the night we attended, the park closed at 1 a.m. and we noticed that Fast & Furious, Harry Potter and the Escape from Gringotts and TRANSFORMERS were closed for the night by 11 p.m.

 Our Top Tips for Halloween Horror Nights Orlando 2019